Aspose/releases.aspose.com/content/en/barcode/java/release-notes/2025/aspose-barcode-for-java-25-2-release-notes.md

 ```

 ### Recognition quality stability
-Fixes to barcode area detector were added which improves barcodes recognition stability in multi-threaded environment.
+Fixes to the barcode area detector were added, improving barcode recognition stability in a multi-threaded environment.